Introduction to Deep Learning

 To set up a model for training we need to compile it.
 This is when you set up the rules and strategies for how your network is going to learn.

-The optimizer is responsible for taking the output of the loss function and then applying some changes to the weights within the network.
+The optimizer takes information from the loss function and applys some changes to the weights within the network to try to do better.
 It is through this process that “learning” (adjustment of the weights) is achieved.

 PYTHON